Sartorial Eloquence (Don't Ya Wanna Play This Game No More?): B-sides

-Like another one of his songs, "Saturday Night's Alright for Fighting", the single had two b-sides, "White Man Danger" and "Cartier" – a 54-second long commercial-like anthem about expensive jewelry.
+Like another of John's songs, "Saturday Night's Alright for Fighting", the single had two b-sides, "White Man Danger" and "Cartier" – a 54-second long commercial-like anthem about expensive jewelry.

-"Cartier" later appeared on his 1990 box set, To Be Continued, in addition to the 2020 box set Jewel Box, which also contained "White Man Danger".
+"Cartier" later appeared on John's 1990 box set, To Be Continued, in addition to the 2020 box set Jewel Box, which also contained "White Man Danger".